 If you'd like to import your employees into PayHero you can fill out the spreadsheet attached to the bottom of this article and send it to firstname.lastname@example.org.
+If needed, we can also import your employee's pay history with our Pay History Import support article.

-If you have already added employees to your PayHero account their detail will be updated if they are included in the Employee Import - their Display Name will just need to be an exact match in the spreadsheet to their Display Name in PayHero.
+If you have already added employees to your PayHero account their details will be updated if they are included in the Employee Import - their Display Name will just need to be an exact match in the spreadsheet to their Display Name in PayHero.

 Many of the details will have an ongoing impact on how your employees' pays are processed in PayHero, so make sure you check the following to make sure you understand what's required in each column and what effect that will have.